CedricChnfr/portfolio/_posts/Courses/2024-10-03-emerging-network.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Developed a solid understanding of SDN and LISP concepts and their practical applications.
 However, more focus on advanced topics would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for network management.
+- **Skills to Develop**: Understanding of network automation and orchestration tools.

 ### D.III.
 Balance Sheet